Redocly/redocly-cli/.github/CONTRIBUTING.md

 1. Copy **redocly-cli.tgz** file to a destination folder and then run `npm install redocly-cli.tgz` there to install Redocly CLI.
 To install `openapi-core` do the same but with **openapi-core.tgz** file.

 Don't forget to revert the changes to **package.json** files later.

-## Version updating

-Keep the same versions for both packages.
-To increase the version follow the steps below:

-1. First bump the version in **packages/core/package.json**.

-1. Run `npm install` in the repository root.

-1. Run `npm run compile` in the repository root.

-1. Bump the version in **packages/cli/package.json** and **package.json** (3 entries in total).

-1. Run `npm install` in the repository root.

 ## Contribute documentation